 Hook Junior School is a County Junior School for boys and girls aged 7-11 within the Hampshire Local Authority.
 The Junior School was established in 1987 and shared a site with the neighboring Infant School until 2016 when the school was expanded.

 In 2017, Ofsted carried out a two day inspection and rated the overall effectiveness of Hook Junior School as 'Outstanding', meaning that pupils are well equipped for the next stage of their education, making good progress in all subjects and achieving well.
 Quality of teaching is consistently good in a safe and caring learning environment and this can be seen in children's enthusiasm for their school.

 Location and Catchment Area

-The school is divided into 12 mixed ability classes, four classes in year 3 and three classes each in years 4, 5 and 6.
+The school is divided into 13 mixed ability classes, four classes in year 3 and three classes each in years 4, 5 and 6.
 There are approximately 28-34 children in each class.
-Most children enter in Year 3 from Hook Infant School, with which we have very close links and excellent transition arrangements.
-Once children are assigned a class in Y3 they remain with this class until Y6.
+Most children enter in year 3 from Hook Infant School, with which we have very close links and excellent transition arrangements.
+Once children are assigned a class in year 3 they remain with this class until year 6.

-We have a separate Music Room, Hall, and an additional classroom for use with groups of children and whole class teaching.
-The school sits within extensive grounds incorporating a large sports field, separate outdoor sensory area and conservation area.
+We have a large Hall, a Music Room, and an additional classroom for use with groups of children and whole class teaching.
+The school sits within extensive grounds incorporating two playgrounds, a large sports field and several ourdoor spaces suitable for a variety of learning activities.

 The people who form our school team are highly valued and are our best resource.
-In additon to our full time teachers, we employ an Inclusion (Sendco) Leader, a Learning Support Assistant in each class, three Buesiness Administration staff, one Librarian, one ICT Manager, one Site Manager and a team of Lunchtime Supervisors.
+In additon to our full time teachers, we employ an Inclusion (Sendco) Leader, a Learning Support Assistant in each class, three Business Administration staff, a Librarian, a Site Manager and a team of Lunchtime Supervisors.

 “Pupils make good and often outstanding progress throughout the school”